NIS2 Directive

 Banking & Financial Market Infrastructure

-Digital infrastructures, such as the delivery of DNS and TLD registries.
+Digital infrastructure such as the delivery of DNS and TLD registries.

 Water Supply